Donando/donando-front-end/README.md

 Donando Front-end Repo
 ===================

-This document explains about the tech stack, common practices used in the repo
+This document explains the tech stack, common practices used in the repo

 Setup
 -----